may

 Escher in Het Paleis features M.C.
 Escher's mind-bending artworks in a former royal palace.
 Dive into the world of optical illusions and explore iconic prints and interactive displays that bring his optical illusions to life.
 A must-visit for art and puzzle enthusiasts!

 As the holidays begin with a nation wide celebration of King's Day, it is important to be prepared.
 How you might be wondering?
 Well, grab all the orange clothing and accessories you have and you are ready to celebrate!
-Very important to keep in mind that as this year the actual birthday of the King, 27 April falls onto a Sunday, the festive activities are all moved a day earlier.
-Therefore King's Night celebration will begin in the evening of Friday, 25 April and the King's day festivities will be on Saturday, 26 April.
+This year, the King's Birthday on Monday, 27 April promises two days of vibrant celebrations: starting with King's Night on the evening of 26 April, when The Hague comes alive with outdoor concerts and street parties at the The Life I Live Festival, before carrying the festive spirit into King's Day filled with flea markets and boat parties around the city.